traccar/airtag-sync/README.md

 - Download and install package from releases
 - In `Settings` > `Privacy & Security` > `Full Disk Access` enable access for `AirtagSync`

+If something is not working, check logs using the following command:

+- `log show --predicate 'subsystem == "org.traccar.sync"' --info`

 ## Configuration

 Default configuration: